tyler7r/film-app/Design.md

 7. Everything is Searchable
     - Users can search by season, team, game, tournament, keywords, and players
     - Team and Player results allow you to go to a respective profile
+8. Mobile/Fullscreen Film Review Quality of Life
+    - When a note comes up while watching a video instead of stopping the video right away an icon appears in the bottom right of the video.
+It says 'open note'
+    - The open note button will stop the video and exit out of fullscreen so that the note will now populate below the video player.

 Rough Design
 ![Home/Game Review](design-draft-images/home:game-review.jpg)